 I prayed for success on the first attempt because my arms felt like jelly and I was sure they wouldn’t have allowed me to try again.
 I was amazed when I executed this trick “almost” flawlessly!
 Thank goodness!
 Done…I called it quits and considered my experience a huge triumph and check off my bucket list.

-As fun as the experience was, don’t be fooled, trapezing is flippin hard.
+As fun as the experience was, don’t be fooled, trapezing is flippin’ hard.
 I wasn’t able to stretch out my arms or laugh for over a week without severe muscle pain!
-My best advice is to start working out with heavy concentration on your abs, at least a month before you go!
+My best advice is to start working out with heavy concentration on your abs, at least a month before you go to the lesson!